-- 2.1.1 There are several system-based approaches that SHSC can utilise to respond to a patient safety incident to learn and improve. - 2.1.2 Different Patient Safety Incident Response (PSIR) techniques can be adopted depending on the intended aim and required outcome.
-All PSIRs are conducted locally by our organisation. - 2.1.3 There are six broad categories of PSIR's - Significant Event Analysis (SEA) - After Action Review - Multidisciplinary (MDT) Review - Swarm Huddle - -Thematic Review - -Structured Judgement Review - 2.1.4 Patient Safety Incident Investigations (PSIIs) are distinct from PSIRs and include a range of techniques (such as interviews and observations) to systematically identify the circumstances surrounding incidents. - 2.1.5 While most investigations are conducted locally by our organisation, some will be conducted independently.
-Independent investigations can be commissioned and funded by our organisation or regionally/nationally. - 2.1.6 Some types of patient safety incidents have been identified as national priorities and require a specific response. - 2.1.7 All patient safety incidents leading to moderate harm or above and all incidents for which a patient safety incident investigation is undertaken trigger the Statutory Duty of Candour. - 2.1.8 Understanding our organisations capacity to respond to incidents enables us to be strategic in proactively allocating resources to responding to patient safety incidents that are not included in the list of national priorities.
+- 2.1.1 There are several system-based approaches that SHSC can utilise to respond to a patient safety incident to learn and improve. - 2.1.2 Different Patient Safety Incident Learning Response (PSILR) techniques can be adopted depending on the intended aim and required outcome.
+All PSILRs are conducted internally by our organisation. - 2.1.3 There are five broad categories of Patient Safety Incident Learning Responses (PSILRs) - After Action Review (AAR) - Local Learning Review (LLR) - Coordinated Learning Review (CLR) - Structured Judgement Review (SJR) - Thematic Review (TR) - 2.1.4 Patient Safety Incident Investigations (PSIIs) are distinct from PSILRs and include a range of techniques (such as interviews and observations) to systematically identify the circumstances surrounding incidents. - 2.1.5 While most PSIIs are undertaken internally by our organisation, some will be conducted independently (externally).
+Independent investigations can be commissioned and funded by our organisation or regionally/nationally. - 2.1.6 Some types of patient safety incidents have been identified as national priorities and require a specific response. - 2.1.7 All patient safety incidents leading to moderate harm or above and all incidents for which a PSII is undertaken should trigger consideration of the Statutory Duty of Candour.

-- 2.1.9 The following section outlines our approach to understanding our available resources, it describes how we will ensure our resources meet the standards required in the National PSII standards and details how much resource we have available to proactively plan how we will respond to key risks that fall outside national priorities. - 2.1.10 How we defined our key risks is outlined in Section 3 Risk Analysis.
+- 2.1.8 Understanding our organisation's capacity to respond to incidents enables us to be strategic in proactively allocating resources to responding to patient safety incidents that are not included in the list of national priorities. - 2.1.9 The following section outlines our approach to understanding our available resources, it describes how we will ensure our resources meet the standards required in the National PSII standards and details how much resource we have available to proactively plan how we will respond to key risks that fall outside national priorities. - 2.1.10 How we defined our key risks is outlined in Section 3 Risk Analysis.